bingtimren/typescript-validation-study/README.md

 The following candidates are in my radar.
 I did not try them at this moment, but maybe one day I will.

 - class-validator + class-transformer: this is a class based solution.
 However class-transformer can transform plain Javascript objects into class instances.
+- [myzod](https://github.com/davidmdm/myzod): inspired by zod and claim to be much faster.
+Still not very popular.
+See how it goes.

 ## Reference and credits